How might we clearly organize the content to provide direction to patrons and show the modern direction of the Austin Opera

 Users did not use the donate button to complete the task, so the donate button was removed and replaced with the Spanish version toggle.
 It was found that using a Spanish translation icon was not as effective as having a clearly labeled button that said, En Espanol.

 Users through Support in the main navigation menu was a place to ask for help.
 They eventually realized that Support was a place to contribute to the organization, but to reduce friction Support was changed to Support Us.

 We uncovered brand adjectives during the kick-off meeting with the client and Amanda used them to influence two style tiles.
 The client had an internal review to vote on their favorite, then the selected style influenced the look and feel of the high fidelity mockups.

 Implementing the look and feel of the selected style tile, Amanda designed high fidelity versions of the landing page, single page, and single post type using Figma.
 We went through a couple of rounds of A/B testing to ensure the style of the landing page work for the end-user and the client.

 Development + QA

 The developers built the website on WordPress with a custom theme to give the client more control.
 After the development release, we did several rounds of internal QA testing to ensure functionality.
-After the site was fully developed, tested and deployed, Cindy worked with the client to train them on how to use the custom theme.
+After the site was fully developed, tested and deployed, we worked with the client to train them on how to use the custom theme.